Western Hemisphere Travel Initiative: History

 Effective January 31, 2008, oral declarations were no longer accepted as evidence of citizenship.
 Citizens of the United States, Canada and Bermuda became required to present some document establishing their identity and citizenship to enter the United States by land or sea.

 The second phase of the WHTI applied the passport requirement also for entry by land or sea from the Americas, effective June 1, 2009.
 The regulations again provided some exceptions.
 For entry by land or sea, in addition to the documents acceptable for entry by air, U.S. citizens could present a passport card, which was developed specifically for this purpose, with a lower cost and smaller size; and U.S. and Canadian citizens could present an enhanced driver's license or a trusted traveler card (FAST or SENTRI).
-For nationals of Mexico, entry with only a Border Crossing Card became restricted to travel within 25 miles of the border (or 75 miles in Arizona) for up to 30 days.
+For nationals of Mexico, entry with only a Border Crossing Card became restricted to travel from Mexico by land, pleasure vessel or ferry.
 Other exceptions were made for cruise ship passengers, children, Native Americans, and emergencies.

 The WHTI did not affect the existing passport requirement for entry to the United States from outside the Americas, or for nationals other than of the United States, Canada, Bermuda and Mexico.
 It also did not affect the passport exemption for holders of a U.S. permanent resident card or similar immigration document, or for travel between the United States and its territories.

 Implementation

-As a result of the WHTI, combined with previously existing requirements and subsequent changes, travelers must present one the following documents when entering or departing the United States by air, or entering the United States by sea from outside the Americas:
+As a result of the WHTI, combined with previously existing requirements and subsequent changes, travelers must present one of the following documents when entering or departing the United States by air, or entering the United States by sea from outside the Americas: